Rozaimi Rahman: Personal life

 Rozaimi was born in Bongawan, Sabah, Malaysia.
-On 6 July 2015, while travelling with his cousin in the city of Kota Kinabalu, they were involved in a car accident.
+On 6 July 2015, while travelling with his cousin in the city of Kota Kinabalu, they were involved in a car accident which eventually affected Rozaimi's career permanently.
 He survived the accident but seriously injured, while his cousin was killed.
 Through his recovering period, Rozaimi then launched his own barber shop located in Tanjung Aru, Kota Kinabalu, in September 2015.